The Hire: Chosen

 The Driver is hired to protect an Asian holy child who is brought to America by boat.
 The child gives the Driver a gift, but tells him not to open it yet.
 After being pursued by kidnappers and being grazed in the ear by a gunshot, he successfully delivers the boy to a waiting monk.
 However, the child signals silently to the Driver that the man is an imposter, indicated by his footwear, just visible under his robe.
 The impostor monk tries to kidnap the child, but the Driver thwarts him and rescues the boy.
-Before leaving, the Driver opens the gift, which is revealed to be an adhesive bandage for his bleeding ear.
+Before leaving, the Driver opens the gift, which is revealed to be an adhesive bandage (depicting The Incredible Hulk, a reference to Ang Lee's film) for his bleeding ear.